Last updated on 2026-05-15

 Graduates of the Automotive Technology program can pursue various career paths in Canada, including:

-• Automotive Service Technician: Responsible for diagnosing and repairing vehicles, ensuring they are safe and operational.
+- Automotive Service Technician: Responsible for diagnosing and repairing vehicles, ensuring they run efficiently and safely.

-• Automotive Repair Shop Manager: Oversees the daily operations of a repair shop, managing staff and ensuring customer satisfaction.
+- Automotive Repair Shop Manager: Oversees the operations of a repair shop, managing staff and ensuring customer satisfaction.

-• Automotive Parts Installer: Specializes in installing and servicing automotive parts, ensuring proper functionality and safety.
+- Automotive Parts Installer: Specializes in installing and servicing automotive parts, ensuring vehicles are equipped with the necessary components.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.